LindaSt/MRSX-to-PNG-converter/README.md

 - `file-path`: Path to the mrxs file.
 - `output-path`: Path to the output folder.
 The output format is the same name as the mrxs file, with an appendix if multiple patches are extracted.
-- `coord-path`: Path to the csv file.
+- `coord_csv-path`: Path to the csv file.
 Expects this set of headers: "Centroid X (pixels)", "Centroid Y (pixels)", "Radius (pixels)" (in pixel values)
 - `level`: Level of the mrxs file that should be used for the conversion (default is 0).
 Needs to match the level of the pixel coordinates.
 - `staining`: Staining identifier, that would be specified right before .mrxs (e.g. CD8) (optional, default is '')
 - `override`: Default is False.
 If set to True, overrides patches with the same file name in the output folder.
+- `adjust_coord`: Default is True.
+Adjusts coordinates extracted with QuPath for the missing white border in MRXS files.
+        (Not necessary for ASAP extracted coordinates, or other file types).

 Run as `python tma_to_png.py [command line arguments]`.

 # Installation
 You can set up the conda environment by running `conda env create -f environment.yml` in this directory.
-The tool the [OpenSlide](https://openslide.org/) Python API is used to to handle the mrxs files.
+The tool the [OpenSlide](https://openslide.org/) Python API is used to to handle the whole slide image files.